marcobarrasso1/Attention_Is_All_You_Need/README.md

 <img src="images/losses.png" alt="Description" width="850"/>

-The [random_test.py](random_test.py) file can be used to sample senteces from the validation set to see how well the model translates.
+The [random_test.py](random_test.py) file can be used to sample sentences from the validation set to see how well the model translates.
 It takes an argument passed by command line that is the number of senteces to translate.
 For example:
 ```
 python random_test.py 4
 ```